blackhole077/rentvision-internship-project/README.md

      python3 manage_pipelines.py --help

 to get a description of what the program does, along with the flags needed.
-In the case of `manage_pipelines.py`, the directory flag, marked `-d`, is an absolute file path that stops at the directory two steps above all user directories.

-The reason for this, is that due to the file structure at the time of development, input and output files were one step above the user directories, resulting in a file path that looked akin to this:

-    path/to/directories/.../users/input|output/initials/

 If you intend to make use of this project, it is likely in your best interest to build your own driver function(s) to move data into the pipeline, as this driver function is somewhat specialized for this purpose.